karikowska/velu-price-scraper/README.md

 ## ✨ Features

 - 🔍 Scrapes real-time product listings from supported sites
+- 2️⃣ Offers two modes:
-- 💬 Uses an LLM agent to extract and interpret price information from messy HTML, and NLP methods to ensure that the output is relevant to the input query
+    - 🎇 LLM Mode: an LLM with NLP that will extract and interpret price information from messy HTML!
+    - 🗪 Agent Mode: an Agent that will find the lowest price below your budget by parsing your wishlist!
-- 🗂️ Supports single-product CLI mode and batch YAML input
+- 🗂️ LLM Mode supports single-product CLI mode and batch YAML input
+- 📓 Agent Mode features a user-friendly UI
 - ⚙️ Modular and very easy to extend to other figure stores!

 ---

-## 🧪 Example Command & Output
+## 🧪 Example Command & Output for LLM Mode
 Command:
 ```
 $ python main.py "Hatsune Miku Rascal Trio-Try-It" sol